influxdata/k8s-jsonnet-libs/gen/github.com/jsonnet-libs/argo-workflows-libsonnet/docs/3.1/events/v1alpha1/storageGridEventSource.md

 withBucket(bucket)
 ```

-Name of the bucket to register notifications for.
+"Name of the bucket to register notifications for."

 ### fn withEvents